 ERIC JULIO CARRANZA

-Eric Carranza is an artist and music educator based in the Lowertown Arts district of Saint Paul.
+Eric Carranza is an artist and music educator based in Saint Paul, Minnesota.

 His musical work can be heard on recent albums by artists such as Dem Atlas, Justin Titus and batteryboy to name a few.